Permanent TSB Group Holdings plc and Permanent TSB plc are distinct and separate companies, which has legal implications

 The EGM also decided to cause the Company to contact within 3 days the Central Bank of Ireland, the Irish Minister for Finance, the EU authorities, the International Monetary Fund and the European Central Bank (together the “Authorities”) and (a) to inform them of the outcome of the EGM; (b) to formally ask them to review without delay the structure of the process for the recapitalisation in the context of the outcome of the EGM; and (c) to formally ask the Authorities to extend the timeline for completion of the recapitalisation to the end of December 2011 in order to allow for an orderly completion of all the planned recapitalisation phases.
 It is notable that, in line with the decision of the EGM, the PTSB GH Company Secretary wrote on 22 July 2011 a letter to the aforementioned Authorities informing them about the outcome of the EGM, asking them to review the structure of the process for the recapitalisation in the context of the outcome of the EGM, asking them to extend the timeline for the recapitalisation to the end of 2011, and asking for a response no later than 5 pm on 27 July 2011.
-However, the Minister chose not to wait for the response of the said Authorities; as outlined below, on 26 July 2011, the Minister rushed to effect the Ex Parte Provisional Direction Order that revoked the decisions of the EGM and forced the terms of the takeover by the Minister of 99.2% of the voting share capital in PTSB GH.
+However, the Minister chose not to wait for the response of the said Authorities; as outlined below, on 26 July 2011, the Minister rushed to effect the Ex Parte Direction Order that revoked the decisions of the EGM and forced the terms of the takeover by the Minister of 99.2% of the voting share capital in PTSB GH.

 The PTSB GH EGM completely changed the legal context because it activated important shareholder protections enshrined in EU law, and in particular in the Second Council Directive 77/91/EEC (the "Second Company Law Directive").
 Those protections would have not mattered, if the EGM had approved the State recapitalisation and the takeover of PTSB GH by the Irish Minister for Finance.
 The EGM decisions activated the shareholder protections under the Second Company Law Directive that requires a general meeting to approve an increase in capital, a waiver of pre-emption rights and a reduction in the nominal value of the share.
-The terms of the subsequent ex parte Provisional Direction Order effected by the Irish Minister for Finance on 26 July 2011 were in essence direct opposites of the decisions of the EGM on 20 July 2011.
+The terms of the subsequent ex parte Direction Order effected by the Irish Minister for Finance on 26 July 2011 were in essence direct opposites of the decisions of the EGM on 20 July 2011.

-It is notable that on 20 July 2011, following the outcome of the EGM, the chairman of PTSB GH wrote a letter to the Minister outlining the concerns of the majority shareholders and stating that “the concerns expressed at the meeting echo the very strong concerns raised by both myself and members of the Board at meetings with you and your officials over the last two and a half months, particularly the meetings of the 13th May 2011, and the 10th June 2011”.
+It is notable that on 20 July 2011, as mentioned above, following the outcome of the EGM, the Chairman of PTSB GH wrote a letter to the Minister outlining the concerns of the majority shareholders and stating that “the concerns expressed at the meeting echo the very strong concerns raised by both myself and members of the Board at meetings with you and your officials over the last two and a half months, particularly the meetings of the 13th May 2011, and the 10th June 2011”.

-July 2011 Ex Parte Provisional Direction Order allowed the Minister to appropriate 99.2% of voting share capital in PTSB GH
+July 2011 Ex Parte Direction Order allowed the Minister to appropriate 99.2% of voting share capital in PTSB GH

 The Minister did not like the decisions of the EGM of PTSB GH on 20 July 2011 and decided to revoke those decisions by means of a direction order.
 Thus, he made on 25 July 2011 a so called "proposed direction order", revoking the decisions of the EGM.
-Then, on 26 July 2011, the Minister effected an ex parte direction order in the High Court (the "July 2011 Ex Parte Provisional Direction Order"), which was made in the terms identical to those of the Ministerial "proposed direction order" made the previous day.
-The July 2011 Ex Parte Provisional Direction Order allowed the Minister to funnel through PTSB GH the capital recapitalising PTSB and to appropriate the 99.2% stake in PTSB GH in the process.
-Specifically, the July 2011 Ex Parte Provisional Direction Order effected an increase in capital of PTSB GH by consideration in cash based on the following measures with concurrent immediate effect, which caused the stake in PTSB GH of the original shareholders to be reduced from 100% to less than 0.8%:
+Then, on 26 July 2011, the Minister effected an ex parte direction order in the High Court (the "July 2011 Ex Parte Direction Order"), which was made in the terms identical to those of the Ministerial "proposed direction order" made the previous day.
+The July 2011 Ex Parte Direction Order allowed the Minister to funnel through PTSB GH the capital recapitalising PTSB and to appropriate the 99.2% stake in PTSB GH in the process.
+Specifically, the July 2011 Ex Parte Direction Order effected an increase in capital of PTSB GH by consideration in cash based on the following measures with concurrent immediate effect, which caused the stake in PTSB GH of the original shareholders to be reduced from 100% to less than 0.8%:

 - compelling PTSB GH, against the decision of the EGM, to issue more than 36 billion new shares to the Minister, at a share price of 6.345 cents dictated by the Minister, in return for the sum of €2.3 billion (in addition to €0.4 billion of contingent convertible bond); and